 Disney’s Not-So-Spooky Spectacular fireworks show (over Cinderella Castle): Fireworks show narrated by Jack Skellington.
 Definitely one of the “not to miss” things of the evening; these fireworks and projections do not disappoint.

 - 10:15 p.m.

-Characters: There are TONS of characters, and you can’t meet them all.
-BUT, we definitely think that if characters are your thing, you should pick at least a couple to see.
+Characters: There are TONS of characters at Mickey’s Not-So-Scary Halloween Party, and you can’t meet them all.
+BUT, we think that if characters are your thing, you should pick at least a couple to see.
 A great strategy is to catch one of the characters you can meet before the party even starts.

 - Most start meeting at 7 p.m. – midnight, but there are a few exceptions:

 - Jack and Sally: Characters begin meeting at 4:30 (can line up as early as 4:00)

 - Seven Dwarfs (back for 2023!): Characters begin meeting at 6:15 (can line up as early as 4:00 p.m.)

 - Pooh & Friends: begin meeting around 6:30 (we suggest you line up by 5:30)